Sudan Defence Force: Second World War

 SDF convoys of 3-ton trucks had to make a round trip of about 1,300 miles to keep the garrisons at Kufra supplied with petrol, food, and other vital supplies.
 The overall scarcity of petrol meant that LRDG patrols could do little more than guard Kufra against attacks from the north.
 They were unable to raid northwards from Kufra.
 In February 1941, the situation was somewhat improved when twenty 10-ton trucks were added to the convoys.
 Ultimately the SDF took over the garrison duties at the oasis from the LRDG.
-In September 1942 Force Z the battalion of SDF working with the LRDG launched a raid on Jalo Oasis on Operation Nicety in support to Operation Agreement.
+In September 1942 Force Z the battalion of SDF working with the LRDG launched a raid on Jalo Oasis.
+Captain Preston John Hurman discusses this action in his war memories held by the Imperial War Museum. on Operation Nicety in support to Operation Agreement.

 The SDF provided the garrison for Jalo Oasis.
 British Military Intelligence in Cairo worked very closely with the SDF and used them in numerous operations during the North African campaign in the Second World War.
 In 1942 on instructions from London, British Military Intelligence, Cairo and elements of the Sudan Defence Force were involved with countering Operation Salaam, the infiltration of German Brandenburger commandos into Egypt.
 Together with British intelligence agents, members of the SDF were ordered to intercept and capture the German intelligence (Abwehr) commandos and their Hungarian guide, desert explorer László Almásy.

 Even after the Tunisian Campaign had ended in Allied victory, SDF patrols were busy thwarting German efforts to land agents behind the lines.
 The Germans continued attempts to make contact with Arab rebels.
 On 15 May 1943, a four-engine aircraft with German markings attempted to land at El Mukaram only to be engaged and shot up by a SDF patrol.
 The aircraft was able to take off and make good its escape, but it did so with casualties and flying on two engines.

 By the end of the war, the SDF was an experienced military force with about 70 Sudanese officers, almost all of them Muslim northerners.
 Gradually Sudanese officers were appointed to replace British officers in the years that preceded independence.